glouppe/info8006-introduction-to-ai/lecture6.md

 # References

 - Cooper, Gregory F. "The computational complexity of probabilistic inference using Bayesian belief networks."
 Artificial intelligence 42.2-3 (1990): 393-405.

+???

+MATHEMATICAL PROBABILITY THEORY IN A
+NUTSHELL 1